gtxaspec/wz_flash-helper/docs/README_other_options.md

 This kernel file will be booted on the next boot without having to pull the SD card and rename it manually.
 Seamless transition!

 If you are on OpenIPC firmware, SD card kernel specified with `new_sdcard_kernel` will be copied and renamed to `factory_0P3N1PC_kernel` instead.
 Unless you are using `wz_mini_hacks` or using the SD card kernel for personal purposes, you should disable it.

+> Note: This option still works when you are switching firmware.
+This is useful to switch from OpenIPC to Stock firmware with installed `wz_mini_hacks`.

 **✅ Option: `custom_scripts`**